-The graduating 5th grade student who has earned the second highest cumulative numeric average, from third through fifth grade and has attended GCA for those school years.
+The graduating 5th-grade student who has earned the second highest cumulative numeric average, from third through fifth grade, and has attended GCA for those school years.

-The graduating 12th grade student who has earned the second highest cumulative numeric average from ninth through twelfth grade and has attended GCA for those years.
+The graduating 12th-grade student who has earned the second highest cumulative numeric average from ninth through twelfth grade and has attended GCA for those years, with all required credits completed at GCA during those years.